Classes and Instruction

 - If you feel you may benefit from a Hotspot, you can make a request using the "Request Assistance with Internet Access Form."
 Click here to access the form.

-**Below are some additional resources to help you address home internet issue or optimize your bandwidth:
+**Below are some additional resources to help you address home internet issues or optimize your bandwidth:

 If you need to file a course substitution to update a major or minor degree requirement on your Degree Progress Report or an authorization to amend major/minor courses to alter a previously submitted graduation application, please email your major advisor or contact your department using the Colleges and Academic Departments page to find the contact information.